Kohl’s Art Generation Gallery: Paper Play: Kindergarten to Contemporary Art

 Kohl’s Color Wheels will attend events within a one-hour radius of the Milwaukee Art Museum that serve families with children 12 and under.
-Kohl’s Color Wheels must be one component of a larger event (a minimum attendance of 100 people).
+Kohl’s Color Wheels must be one component of a larger event with a minimum attendance of 100 people.

 What kinds of projects does Kohl’s Color Wheels offer?

 Kohl’s Color Wheels offers a wide variety of drop-in art projects inspired by the Milwaukee Art Museum’s Collection and special exhibitions.

 What are the set-up requirements for Kohl’s Color Wheels?